greglobinski/gatsby-starter-hero-blog/content/posts/2019-09-21--my-first-blog/index.md

 However on a noble quest to learn a few new frontend development skills and what the heck the cool kids are doing in Javascript frameworks, i thought i'd build a modern blog and deployment pipeline ~ voila few weeks later i've learned tonnes that i'm proud to share.

-Whilst severely lacking in UX/UI design skills  - i still hold myself to an unreasonably high standard on cost optimisation (tight a$$) web performance and security.
+# Objectives

-Here were the objectives:
+Whilst lacking in UX/UI design skills  - i still hold myself to an unreasonably high standard on cost optimisation (tight a$$) web performance and security.

 1. **Lowest possible cost** -  to build and host as static site
 1. **Fastest possible performance** - make any CDN guru smile